carbonplan/extreme-heat-extension-data/README.md

 </picture>
 </p>

-# carbonplan / extreme heat extension data
+# carbonplan / extreme-heat-extension-data

 ## summary

 This repository provides access to code, data, and pre-generated figures to assess the risk of extreme humid heat in cities across Southeast Europe.
-The work containd here builds on a [previous work](https://github.com/carbonplan/extreme-heat), expanding the dataset's number of scenarios and time coverage.
+The work contained here builds on [previous work](https://github.com/carbonplan/extreme-heat), expanding the dataset's number of scenarios and time coverage.
 The data is fully reproducible using a codebase located [here](https://github.com/carbonplan/extreme-heat-extension).
 The work was supported by The World Bank's Global Practice for Urban, Resilience and Land and Global Facility for Disaster Reduction and Recovery.

 ## data